Eric Arauz, MLER

 JON W. DRAUD, MD, MS

-Clinical Professor of Psychiatry, University of Tennessee College of Medicine, Memphis, Tennessee; Medical Director of Psychiatry, Trust Point Psychiatric Hospital and St. Thomas Rutherford Hospital, Nashville, Tennessee; Medical Director and Principal, Evelyn Frye Associates, Nashville, Tennessee; Private Practice, Adult and Adolescent Psychiatry
+Clinical Professor of Psychiatry, University of Tennessee College of Medicine, Memphis, Tennessee; Medical Director of Psychiatry, Pain Management Group, Trust Point Psychiatric Hospital and St. Thomas Rutherford Hospital, Nashville, Tennessee; Medical Director and Principal, Draud Sudbury Psychiatric Solutions; Private Practice, Adult and Adolescent Psychiatry, Nashville, Tennessee

 Dr. Jon W. Draud received his MS in pharmacology and his MD at the University of Kentucky in Lexington.
 His postgraduate medical education took place at Vanderbilt University Medical Center in Nashville, where he completed a residency in psychiatry.
 A diplomate of the American Board of Psychiatry and Neurology, Dr. Draud is a member of the American Psychiatric Association, American Medical Association, American Academy of Psychiatry and Law, and American Academy of Sleep Medicine.
 He is active in teaching medical students and residents, and he has delivered more than 3,500 professional lectures to medical personnel.